Northern lights – Energy from out of space pouring in

 Hunting northern lights in Iceland

 This is my story about hunting the whimsical northern lights in Iceland, how to find them, and what it’s like to experience them in all their full-blown glory.
+I have been fortunate to see them many times around Iceland and on Vestmannaeyjar, in the lava fields and on top of kletturs, including those crazy pulsating effects.

 The whimsical behaviour of Aurora Borealis